 “So, it’s the spine, huh?” the EMT said.

 Lundquist was shocked.
-She was certain the cause of her falls was arthritis, but in just moments, the EMT had successfully identified the reason for Lundquist’s falls.
+She was certain the cause of her falls was arthritis.
+In just moments, the EMT had successfully identified the reason for Lundquist’s falls.

 Within the next 24 hours, Lundquist was diagnosed with a tumor on her spine and underwent surgery to remove it.
 She thought her ordeal was over.